 - No limit of adjusted gross income (AGI) for high-income individuals

 - Unreimbursed medical expenses must exceed 7.5% of your AGI for deduction (For the tax year 2019, it increases to 10%)

 - $10,000 limitation for State and Local Taxes (SALT) deduction ($5,000 for married filing separate)

 - Job-related or miscellaneous itemized expenses that exceed 2% of your AGI is no longer deductible

-- Alimony payments are no longer deductible (For divorces or separation agreements after Dec.
-31, 2018, with alimony are subject to different circumstances)
+- Alimony payments and reporting alimony as taxable income are no longer deductible for divorces or separation agreements after Dec.
+31, 2018

 - 60% limitation of AGI for charitable contributions deduction